getyoti/ios-sdk-button/README.md

 ```

 ## Handling Users
 The Web SDK will handle the user storage.
 When you retrieve the user profile, you receive a user ID generated by Yoti exclusively for your application.
 This means that if the same individual logs into another app, Yoti will assign her/him a different ID.
 You can use this ID to verify whether (for your application) the retrieved profile identifies a new or an existing user.
-Please see relevant github pages for more information.
+Please see relevant GitHub pages for more information.

 ## Support
 For any questions or support please email sdksupport@yoti.com.
 Please provide the following to get you up and working as quickly as possible: